 For me the therapeutic relationship is a process built upon trust, rapport, and transparency, with the understanding of being accepted and celebrated for all that you are.
 I know how important it is to feel accepted for who you are, exactly how you are and to be treated with respect and genuineness.
 I try to provide the ambience for this process to develop by always being genuine and transparent with you, and the commitment I make to clients I will always honour.

 The values I strive towards are genuineness, understanding, and compassion.
 I practice this in the therapy room with a promise to always approach my work with you in a respectful, non-judgemental manner.
-No matter what your current difficulty or situation is I am here to listen and to help guide you through it.
 I passionately advocate for inclusion and respect, holding the belief that people are uniquely individual with the need to be understood within their own story and from their own perspective.
 You have a right to express yourself, your beliefs, thoughts and opinions, and to have your voice acknowledged and accepted, which is what I offer to you.
-As such I am not textbook in my approach and we will work together to ensure your time with me is a helpful process that works for you and your schedule.
+As such I am not textbook in my approach, and we will work together to ensure your time with me is a helpful process that works for you and your schedule.

 Training, qualifications & experience